KQX-a7/rseir/README.md

 * If you are looking for plots for a specific state, go to "outputs/plots_by_state".
 If you are looking for plots for a specific type, go to "outputs/plots".

 ## updata history

+### 20201118
+I1_and_hosp plot update.

+Add a plot that shows put the I1 comparison plot and hospitalization comparison side by side, which illustrate an inconsistency between the observed data and the underlie model assumption.

+### 20201011
+Too busy for update documentation...

 ### 20201013
 The two prgram for USA and Canada are merge into one.
 A country parameter is added in the setup parameter list.